SasView/sasmodels/doc/developer/overview.rst

 functions take a particular $q$ value and a set of parameter values and return the expected scattering for that $q$.
 The instructions for writing a kernel are documented in :ref:`Writing_a_Plugin`.
-The source code for the kernels is stored in :mod:`.models`.
+The source code for the builtinkernels is stored in *sasmodels/models*.

 The primary interface to the models is through :mod:`.core`, which provides functions for listing available models, loading the model definition